Landlord Negligence Lawyers

 Before filing a lawsuit against a landlord, it is in the tenant’s best interest that they contact their landlord at least once to notify them of what they expect their landlord to accomplish in order to ensure their safety.
 If a landlord is unaware of the hazards, poor structural maintenance, lack of security, or any other housing violation, they are likely found to be innocent of any charges in court.

-However, landlords that are alerted to any changes that need to be made to comply with New York housing codes, but fail to take action, are highly likely to be found liable for damages.
+However, landlords that are alerted to any changes that need to be made to comply with their state’s housing codes, but fail to take action, are highly likely to be found liable for damages.
 In these circumstances, tenants can contact a premises liability attorney in order to ensure maximized compensation for all resulting damages, pain and suffering.

 Unfortunately, victims of landlord negligence are not likely to succeed in suing the owner of a rental property without professional legal representation.
 This is because landlords are typically well aware of the legal risks they’ve taken by failing to act in ensuring tenant safety, and have well-established legal teams on standby that specialize in helping them out of any related circumstance.